Sometimes a moment of clarity comes out of a City Council hearing.

 Filling out the entourage were Harold Dawson and Bailey Pope, the public face of the otherwise secretive development group.

-The Four Families
+Four Families from New York

-Dawson described the main Superblock developers as “The Four Families from New York,” a phrase that literally raised the eyebrows of City Councilman Bill Henry, who wondered if the group really wanted to be referred to in this manner.
+Dawson described the main Superblock developers as “the Four Families from New York,” a phrase that literally raised the eyebrows of City Councilman Bill Henry, who wondered if the group really wanted to be referred to in this manner.

 Oh, yes, Dawson answered, saying his company constituted the fifth family – from Atlanta in this case.
 He said a shared entrepreneurial spirit linked the five families.